A Modern Theory of Cross-Validation through the Lens of Stability: Central Limit Theorems For Cross-Validation

 We first consider the ``random centering'' case, where the quantity $\bar R_{\cv,n,K}$ is treated as the target of $\hat R_{\cv,n,K}$ and hence the centering of the central limit theorem. \Cref{pro:bousquest_concentration} and \Cref{thm:2.5-loocv-concentration-sw} suggest that perturb-one stability of the loss function with rate $o(1/\sqrt{n})$ implies sub-Gaussian type concentration of $\hat R_{\cv,n,K}$ at rate $n^{-1/2}+o(1)$.
-In this section we further refine the analysis to show that under essentially the same stability condition the CV risk estimate centers at $\bar R_{\cv,n,K}$ with $\sqrt{n}$-asymptotic normality.
+In this section, we further refine the analysis to show that under essentially the same stability condition the CV risk estimate centers at $\bar R_{\cv,n,K}$ with $\sqrt{n}$-asymptotic normality.

-Our starting point is an intuition that if the risk function $\ell(X_0,\D_n)$ is perturb-one stable at a rate that vanishes faster than $1/\sqrt{n}$, then the variance contributed to $\ell(X_0,\D_n)$ by the fitting part $\D_n$ will be upper bounded by $o(1)$ using the Efron-Stein inequality. \begin{theorem}[Efron-Stein Inequality] Let $h$ be a function that maps $\D_n$ to a real number, where $\D_n=(X_i:1\le i\le n)$ consists of independent entries (not necessarily identically distributed or even defined in the same space).
+Our starting point is an intuition that if the risk function $\ell(X_0,\D_n)$ is perturb-one stable at a rate that vanishes faster than $1/\sqrt{n}$, then the variance contributed to $\ell(X_0,\D_n)$ by the fitting part $\D_n$ will be upper bounded by $o(1)$ using the Efron--Stein inequality. \begin{theorem}[Efron--Stein Inequality] Let $h$ be a function that maps $\D_n$ to a real number, where $\D_n=(X_i:1\le i\le n)$ consists of independent entries (not necessarily identically distributed or even defined in the same space).
 Then

-\end{theorem} The proof of Efron-Stein inequality is elementary, and is based on the telescope decomposition \eqref{eq:2.5-nabla-telescope}.
+\end{theorem} The proof of the Efron--Stein inequality is elementary and is based on the telescoping decomposition \eqref{eq:2.5-nabla-telescope}.
 A full proof can be found in Chapter 3.1 of \cite{blm}.

 As a consequence, one can expect the summand term $\ell(X_i,\D_{n,-k_i})$ in $\hat R_{\cv,n,K}$ to behave like its de-randomized version